awsdocs/nice-dcv-admin-guide/doc_source/manage-headers.md

 1. Open `/etc/dcv/dcv.conf` with your preferred text editor\.

 1. Locate the `[connectivity]` section\.
-Specify the HTTP header name and value in the following format:
+Specify the HTTP header name and value in the following format\.

    ```
    [connectivity]
    web-extra-http-headers=[("header-name", "header-value")]
    ```

    To specify multiple headers, add them in a comma\-separated list\.
-For example:

    ```
    [connectivity]